“The Rough Road to Texas Independence” Tour

 Celebrating Oakwood’s Alamo Survivor, Texas Revolution Soldiers, and Founders of the Republic Of Texas

-Tours start every 20-30 minutes between 10 am-3:15pm at the tents erected for the tour off Main Avenue.
+Tours start every 30 minutes between 10 am-2:30pm near the Oakwood Chapel on Main Avenue.
 Kids under adult supervision are welcome, but please leave your pets at home and wear closed-toed shoes.

 The event is sponsored by Save Austin's Cemeteries, a non-profit organization dedicated to preserving Austin’s historic cemeteries in partnership with the City of Austin.
 Tax-deductible donations for the tour are welcome to support gravestone cleaning and restoration projects of 1800s monuments.